Asana/devrel-examples/javascript/pkce_oauth/README.md

 ## The Server

 For this example we're going to use google cloud functions.
-Why?
-Because they're an easy way to satisfy the server requirement without much overhead.
+GCF are an easy way to satisfy the server requirement without much overhead.
 And until you get too much traffic, they're free!

 1. Login to the [Google Cloud Console](https://console.cloud.google.com/).